mentholi/giosg-live-extension/README.md

 	- There is also Advanced settings for developers but it is not recommended to change those if you are not really sure what you are doing.

 2. Usage
 	- You can continue using giosg Live normally.
-From this point on this extension ensures that you are not left to online state by accident
+From this point on this extension ensures that you are not left to online state by accident!
 	- Operator will be set to offline state when computer has been idle longer than configured idle timeout.
 	- Also if screensaver is activated or computer is locked (CTRL+ALT+DELETE), operator will be set offline.